Boeing engine blowouts investigated as older 777s are suspended

 The European Union Aviation Safety Agency (EASA) weighed in on Monday, requesting more information on the Pratt engines in light of both events.
 A woman sustained minor injuries in the Dutch incident, which scattered turbine blades on the town of Meerssen.
 One was found embedded in a car roof.

+After receiving more information, EASA said the incidents were unrelated.
+“Nothing in the failure and root analysis show any similarity (between the two incidents) at this stage,” the regulator said.

-The U.S. Federal Aviation Administration (FAA) said it would soon issue an emergency airworthiness directive.
+The U.S. Federal Aviation Administration (FAA) said it would soon issue an emergency airworthiness directive based on the United event.

 Both incidents involve the same type of PW4000 engine that equips a relatively small number of older planes, some grounded by the COVID-19 pandemic, limiting the likely repercussions.